syncfusion-content/asp.netmvc-docs/aspnetmvc/TreeGrid/Columns.md

 ![](Columns_images/Columns_img15.png)

-The above screenshot shows the tree grid render with `FixedColumns` resize mode.
+The above screenshot shows the TreeGrid rendered with `FixedColumns` resize mode.
 {:.caption}

+[Click](http://mvc.syncfusion.com/demos/web/treegrid/treegridcolumnresize) here to view the online demo sample for column resizing.

 ## Checkbox column

-It is possible to display a column as checkbox column in TreeGrid by enabling the `DisplayAsCheckbox` property and by setting the `EditType` property as `Boolean` for the column .
-If the `DisplayAsCheckbox` property is set as false, then the column will be displayed as string column with the value mapped from the data source.
+It is possible to display a column value as checkbox in TreeGrid by enabling the `DisplayAsCheckbox` property and by setting the `EditType` property as `Boolean` for that column.
+If the `DisplayAsCheckbox` property was set as `false`, then the column value will be displayed as string with the value mapped from the data source.
-The following code snippet explains how to display a checkbox column in TreeGrid.
+The following code snippet explains how to display a checkbox column in TreeGrid,

 {% highlight CSHTML %}